mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

 We can compare the difficulties of scaling of this hybrid setting (FCL) with more structured, and more naturalistic learning environments.
 It can be tempting to see the process of hanging out line in the frame of Ito's online and social participation in informal communities as infinitely replicable.
 Such online communities are out there.
 It is up to learner to navigate and extract learning and skills as they see fit.

-### Tensions surrounding authenticity of tool use- move to LIT REVIEW / END DISCUSSION?
+### Tensions surrounding authenticity of tool use

+**Key message: authentic tools and processes can increase agency but facilitators should use them with careful curation - as there are negative effects too**

 Rainer, Bolton and other practitioner-researchers agree on the potential and value of exploring other subject matter - e.g.  literacy, maths, science and history -  and undertaking authentic project work within a drama frame [-@rainer_drama_2012].